-are ready.
+Butterick's new patterns for June are ready.
 Call for new fashions, paper, at Henry Kohn's.

-The decline in dry goods has so far affected the market that come of the best prints are sold from 6 to 7 cents at Henry Kohn's.
+The decline in dry goods has so far affected the market that some of he best prints are sold from 6 to 7 cents at Henry Kohn's.